 They will manipulate, deceive, or exploit those around them in order to get ahead, demonstrating little empathy or concern for the harm they may cause.

-This can result in a trail of broken relationships, damaged reputations, and emotional pain for those who become entangled with them.
+This results in a trail of broken relationships, damaged reputations, and emotional pain for those who become entangled with them.

 In professional settings, male narcissists feel entitled to promotions, recognition, or special treatment, regardless of their actual performance or qualifications.